baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-api-implementation/verifyname-verification-api/verifyname-request-verification.md

 title: VerifyName API
 excerpt: >
   This API must be implemented by your VASP to perform the owner verification.
-  Its primary purpose is to verify whether the beneficiary and the originator are the same person.
+  Its primary purpose is to verify whether the Beneficiary and the Originator are the same individual.

-  If your VASP receives an owner verification request, it must return the verification results for the ticker, network, address, tag, tx_hash, and dti.
-  If there is a match, the VASP must also return the corresponding beneficiary or originator information along with the verification results.
+  When your VASP receives an owner verification request, it must check whether any of the values included in the request body match the information held by your VASP.
+If any matching values are found, your VASP must return the corresponding Beneficiary or Originator information as part of the verification result.

   ## Environment Variable Configuration